itnlper/OLSRNN/README.md

 # Requirements
 1. To run the model the open source tools Eigen (a C++ template library for linear algebra) need to be downloaded: http://eigen.tuxfamily.org/index.php?title=Main_Page.
 Put the folder ```Eigen``` in ```/lib/Eigen```.
-2. If you want to run the model on the  task of opinion targets recognition, you should download:
-Word Embeddings: http://nlp.stanford.edu/data/glove.42B.300d.zip.
-Put the word embedding file in the folder ```/res```.
+2. If you want to run the model on the  task of opinion targets recognition, download Word Embeddings at: http://nlp.stanford.edu/data/glove.42B.300d.zip, and put the word embedding file in the folder ```/res```.
-Datasets from SemEval-2014: http://alt.qcri.org/semeval2014/task4/index.php?id=data-and-tools.
-Some sample training files have been put in ```/res```, you should preprocess the raw datasets to the same format with the sample files.

 # Demo
-After successfully completing the [Requirements](#requirements), you'll be ready to run the demo.
-First of all, you shuold We have already trained the model in the filed of Restaurant and Laptop, and the modle files are stored in the the folder ```/comfig```.
+After successfully completing the [Requirements](#requirements), you'll be ready to run the demo which returns all the opinion targets in the input sentence.
+We have already trained the model in the filed of Restaurant and Laptop, and the modle files are stored in the the folder ```/comfig```.
+First of all, you shuold